Lowry Digital

-Lowry Digital was a digital film restoration company based in Burbank, California.
-John D. Lowry (June 2, 1932 – January 21, 2012) was a Canadian film restoration expert and innovator who founded Lowry Digital Images in 1988.
+Lowry Digital is a digital film restoration company based in Burbank, California.
+John D. Lowry (2 June 1932 – 21 January 2012) was a Canadian film restoration expert and innovator who founded Lowry Digital Images in 1988.

 Company History

-John D. Lowry (June 2, 1932 – January 21, 2012) was a Canadian film restoration expert and innovator who founded Lowry Digital Images in 1988.
+John D. Lowry was a Canadian film restoration expert and innovator who founded Lowry Digital Images in 1988.

 Lowry Digital Image was largely shaped by the needs of its first studio clients.
 The company was known as DTS Digital Images while it was owned by digital audio company DTS from 2005 to 2008.
-It then changed its name to Lowry Digital in April 2008, when it was acquired by India's Reliance MediaWorks, which is part of the Reliance ADA Group, owned by Indian businessman Anil Ambani.
+It then changed its name to Lowry Digital in April 2008, when it was acquired by India's Reliance MediaWorks, which is part of the Reliance ADA Group owned by Indian businessman Anil Ambani.
 Lowry Digital was later acquired by Prime Focus Technologies (PFT) as part of a merger of the film and media services business of Reliance MediaWorks (the media & entertainment arm of Reliance Group) and Prime Focus Ltd (PFL), a public limited company.

 The Lowry Digital Process was honored by the Academy of Motion Picture Arts and Sciences in the Scientific and Technical awards category in 2012.